How To Cook Mussels

 - There will likely be some in the batch with open shells, snap them smartly with your fingers or tap them against a hard surface.
 If they don’t close, throw them out (they’re likely dead).

 - Examine each mussel shell and remove any strings of beard you see, simply pull off with your fingers or a knife.
 Pull back towards the hinge end.
+Remove siphon and enjoy.

 - These little guys aren’t a treat when overcooked, but it’s impossible to give a specific time for cooking (since it depends on mollusk size, quantity, and even the cookware used).